Wu-Lezheng/techflix/README.md

 ## Techflix

-Techflix is a website created using Next.js and Prisma for the company’s customer outreach by showcasing the company’s products and demos.
+Techflix is a website created using Next.js and Prisma for ST Engineering's customer outreach by showcasing the company’s products and demos.
 It featured responsive web design, interactive elements and customisable layout.